USAJOBS/openopps-help/opportunity-creators/opportunity-status.md

 The internship is accepting applicants or is in progress.

-### In review
+### Reviewing applicants

-The creator is currently reviewing all applicants.
+The internship creator is reviewing and selecting applicants.

 ### In progress

-Participants have been assigned and are working on the internship.
+Participants have been selected and are working on the internship.
 The internship is not accepting new applicants.

 ### Completed

-The internship has closed and the internship is completed.
+The participants have completed the work and the internship has closed.

 ### Canceled

-The internship is no longer available—work was not started or completed.
+The internship is no longer available.
+The work did not start or complete.